All Products

 String[] headers = new String[1];

-headers[0]="Host:example.com"; // For example, to set the Host in the header.
+headers[0]="Host:example.com"; // For example, add the host information to the header.

 config.setCustomHeaders(headers);